HiPPOs šŸ¦›, Mambas šŸ, and other creatures

 Interestingly, these numerical approximations results, are in fact function approximations of these results:

-• Euler method yields an approximation of: ex1+x
+• Euler method yields an approximation of: \(e^x \simeq 1 + x\)

-• The trapezoid rule ends up with a first-order Pade approximation: ex1+x21x2.
+• The trapezoid rule ends up with a first-order Pade approximation: \(e^x \simeq \frac{1 + \frac{x}{2}}{1 - \frac{x}{2}}\).

 12 This leads into a bilinear transformation often used in control theory to convert from continuous-time to discrete-time and vice-versa.

-11 Again, different formulations of A,B,C,D in terms of A,B,C,D is the key spice 🌶️ in your discrete SSM implementation.
+11 Again, different formulations of \(\overline{A}, \overline{B}, \overline{C}, \overline{D}\) in terms of \(A, B, C, D\) is the key spice šŸŒ¶ļø in your discrete SSM implementation.

 SSM as a Recurrent Model

-So… A hidden state ht which depends on the previous hidden state ht1 and the input xt… This sounds familiar… It is actually just a linear RNN!
+So… A hidden state \(h_t\) which depends on the previous hidden state \(h_{{t-1}}\) and the input \(x_t\)… This sounds familiar… It is actually just a linear RNN!

 Caution 2